-A Coffee Subscription Service For Every Third-Wave Caffeine Snob You Know
+This Last-Minute Gift Is Approved By Our Resident Coffee Snob

 What Is Trade?

 Trade is a personalized coffee subscription service thats' mission is to "empower more people to experience specialty coffee and support the coffee community."
 Basically, the team at Trade has partnered with 60+ roasters across the U.S. to deliver hand-selected coffee beans straight to your door at peak freshness.
 Whether you're a coffee aficionado or a newbie, they guarantee they'll send you the beans to fit your java-loving needs.
-The sweet part is, they actually send you the really good stuff; coffee from buzzy third-wave roasters like Stumptown, Verve, and Madcap (not those generic roasts you find in the aisles of mega superstores or big brand coffee shops...apologies to you holiday cup collecting folks).
+The sweet part is, they actually send you the really good stuff; coffee from buzzy third-wave roasters like Stumptown, Verve, and Madcap (not those generic roasts you find in the aisles of mega superstores or big brand coffee shops...apologies to your holiday cup collecting folks).

 How Does Trade Know What Kind of Coffee To Send You?